JEEVHITAA -- An HCAI Ecosystem to Support Collective Care: System Design and Architecture

 \subsection{Iterative Design and Prototyping}

 We adopted a participatory, iterative process to design and prototype \textit{JEEVHITAA}.
-Early qualitative work, such as surveys, semi-structured interviews, and stakeholder interviews, identified sharing as a central user need (detailed empirical study \cite{srinivasan2025unpacking}).
-This finding guided co-design workshops with spousal pairs and family dyads, where card-sorting and negotiation tasks clarified what to share, with whom, and under what conditions.
-The workshops produced a focused set of requirements: per-metric controls, action templates (monitor, nudge, emergency), approval flows, role-specific summaries, and confidence \& provenance indicators.

 Design proceeded in short, evidence-driven iterations.
-Workshop themes were converted into interaction primitives and JSON card definitions, and medium-fidelity Figma screens were produced to realize a Data \& Sharing center, per-stakeholder templates, explicit approval flows, and stakeholder-specific export views (sample in Figure \ref{Figure 1}).
-Each Figma build functioned as a probe in lightweight evaluations where participants provided think-aloud feedback and requests for plain-language explanations and export formats.
+Themes were converted into interaction primitives and JSON card definitions, and medium-fidelity Figma screens were produced to realize a Data \& Sharing center, per-stakeholder templates, explicit approval flows, and stakeholder-specific export views.
+Each Figma build served as a probe in lightweight evaluations, during which participants provided think-aloud feedback and requests for plain-language explanations and export formats.
 Iteration reduced cognitive load and increased perceived control, yielding a small set of prioritized changes (clarified microcopy, confidence badges, and export templates) that were carried into specifications.
-Through these design outcomes, care circle dashboards were designed as the primary means for actors in a care circle to support the subject of the care circle.
+Through these design outcomes, care circle dashboards were designed as the primary means for actors in a care circle to support the subject.
 Each care circle has a subject and 2 or more actors (including the subject) who can all view/interact with the subject's health summary and physiological metrics (depending on the access controls set by the subject for the actor's role).